RedHatInsights/insights-results-aggregator-data/README.md

 ![GitHub go.mod Go version](https://img.shields.io/github/go-mod/go-version/RedHatInsights/insights-results-aggregator-data)
 [![License](https://img.shields.io/badge/license-Apache-blue)](https://github.com/RedHatInsights/insights-results-aggregator-data/blob/master/LICENSE)

-Data shared by insights-results-* microservices.
+Data shared by insights-results-\* microservices.

-## Messages
+## Messages for Insights Results Writer service

-Data (messages) to be consumed by Insights Results Aggregator
+Data (messages) to be consumed by *Insights Results Writer* service (it's source code is shared with *Insights Results Aggregator* service).
+These data are stored in `messages` subdirectory and are splitted into various sub-directories.

 ### Mock data for aggregator

-Data to be consumed by aggregator through Kafka broker is prepared in `messages/` subdirectory.
+Data to be consumed by aggregator through Kafka broker is stored in `messages/` subdirectory.
-These data can be send to Insights Results Aggregator by using the script called `produce.sh` or `produce_50k_messages.sh`.
+These data can be send to *Insights Results Writer* service by using the script called `produce.sh` or `produce_50k_messages.sh`.
 The mentioned tools are available at https://github.com/RedHatInsights/insights-results-aggregator-utils/blob/master/input/produce.sh and https://github.com/RedHatInsights/insights-results-aggregator-utils/blob/master/input/produce_50k_messages.sh

-Several types of data are prepared there:
+Several types of messages are prepared there.
+There are splitted into groups.

+#### Normal messages with expected format and content

 * `messages/results_no_tutorial/r_[0-9]*.json` - real data analyzed from test clusters
 * `messages/results_tutorial/r_tutorial_[0-9]*.json` - real data analyzed from test clusters with added tutorial rule result